imooger/imooger.github.io/index.md

 ![Pairwise sample](/img/main_fade1.gif)
 # What is it?

-**adix** (Automatic Data Inspection and eXploration) simplifies Exploratory Data Analysis (EDA) with a single command `ix.eda()`.
+**adix** (Automatic Data Inspection and eXploration) is a package for Jupyter notebook or Google's colab notebook.
+It simplifies Exploratory Data Analysis (EDA) with a single command `ix.eda()`.
+It is a visual wrapper for dataframes, and it currently works with Pandas dataframes.

 Experience a streamlined approach to uncovering insights, empowering you to focus on your data without distraction.
 **Color customization** is at your fingertips, allowing you to tailor your analysis to your exact needs.
 Explore your data with confidence and efficiency, knowing that **adix** has your back every step of the way.

 # Main Features